p00f/nvim-ts-rainbow/README.md

 If you want to enable it only for some filetypes and disable it for everything else, see https://github.com/p00f/nvim-ts-rainbow/issues/30#issuecomment-850991264

 ### Colours
-I've used the gruvbox palette because it is nice and subtle.
-I wanted to use VIBGYOR for an actual rainbow, but
- - indigo and blue look the same.
- - the colours were too bright and distracting.

 To change the colours you can set them in the setup:
 ```lua
 require'nvim-treesitter.configs'.setup{